tcrain96/Portfolio/README.md

 ## Description

-a website displaying everything you need to know about me as a developer.
+A website displaying everything you need to know about me as a developer.

 ## Table of Contents